i2bc/SURFMAP/README.md

 sudo apt install python-numpy
 ```

-**II - Install MSMS**
+## II- Install MSMS

-1 - To download the software, please go to the page:
+### 1. To download the software, please go to the page:

 http://mgltools.scripps.edu/downloads#msms

-2 - For the installation, please follow the instructions in the following page:
+### 2. For the installation, please follow the instructions in the following page:

 https://ssbio.readthedocs.io/en/latest/instructions/msms.html

-3 - Once MSMS is installed, export the path to MSMS in your bashrc.
+### 3. Once MSMS is installed, export the path to MSMS in your bashrc.
 For this do the following:

 - open the `.bashrc` file in your favorite text editor and add the following line: